mouseless/json-concepts/specs/05-arrays/03-object-arrays.md

 }
 ```

-As mentioned before, a schema shadow does not contain literals.
-However, in case
+A schema shadow does not contain literals.
+However, in case of object arrays,
-of object arrays, it **does** contain literal names.
-Below, you can see that
+it **does** contain name of the literal.
+Below, you can see that `parameters`
-`parameters` literal appear in the schema shadow;
+literal appear in the schema shadow;

 `SCHEMA SHADOW`